This website was created and is maintained by Don Bullock.

 Storing tools and many other things is paramount for any workshop.
 This is an area where I failed to do what was necessary when I built the workshop.
 It wasn't that I forgot about needing storage I just didn't have the time, money and materials necessary to create the storage that was needed.

 This is the area that I'm concentrating on right now.
 Once I have some storage in place for most of my tools and other necessary items for the workshop I'll get back to some finer woodworking.

 One of my first projects to create tool storage was the tool walls between my windows.
 This is the area where my workbench and assembly table will be.
 The tools will be very handy for both of them.
 So far I have quite a few tools up on French cleats in some tool holders that I've made from some scrap.
 I plan to continue making the tool holders.
-Since this photo was taken I have added a French cleat system that goes across the windows.
+I have added a French cleat system that goes across the windows.
 They are hinged so that I have access to the windows.
 I'm also considering an actual tool cabinet on the wall to the left of the windows.
 It will be a while before I can get to that project.

 Sanding Block Tote